 To simplify this task, we have also included a step-by-step guide on changing the refresh rate in Windows 10.
 Read the complete article to know all about your monitor’s refresh rate.

-How to check monitor refresh rate in Windows 10
+How to the check monitor refresh rate in Windows 10

 What is a monitor refresh rate?